 BTAI ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of September 5, 2023 in the Class Action Filed on Behalf of BioXcel Therapeutics, Inc. Shareholders

-/EIN News/ -- NEW YORK, July 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of BioXcel Therapeutics, Inc. (NASDAQ: BTAI) alleging that the Company violated federal securities laws.
+NEW YORK, July 24, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of BioXcel Therapeutics, Inc. (NASDAQ: BTAI) alleging that the Company violated federal securities laws.

 Class Period: December 15, 2021 to June 28, 2023